Studio Dragon

-Studio Dragon Corporation (Korean: 스튜디오드래곤 주식회사; RR: Seutyudiodeuraegon Jusikhoesa) is a South Korean drama production, marketing and distribution company under CJ ENM's Entertainment Division.
-It was established on May 3, 2016, as a spin-off from E&M drama division.In 2018, Studio Dragon became a subsidiaries of CJ ENM after their previous parent company CJ E&M was merged into CJ ENM.
+Studio Dragon Corporation (Korean: 스튜디오드래곤 주식회사; RR: Seutyudiodeuraegon Jusikhoesa) is a South Korean drama production, marketing and distribution company under CJ ENM Entertainment Division.
+It was established on May 3, 2016, as a spin-off from E&M's drama division.
+In 2018, Studio Dragon became a subsidiary of CJ ENM after their previous parent company, CJ E&M, was merged into CJ ENM.

-The company joined the KOSDAQ index of Korea Exchange, the same index where its parent company is listed, through an initial public offering on November 24, 2017.
+The company joined the KOSDAQ index of the Korea Exchange, the same index where its parent company is listed, through an initial public offering on November 24, 2017.

-Studio Dragon has partnered with Netflix to carry dozen of tvN dramas like Crash Landing on You and It's Okay to Not Be Okay to the platform.
-Their partnership would expect to be expired on 2022 as CJ ENM, founder of Studio Dragon, has decided to focus on TVING following the merger with KT Seezn, which also owned minority shares on KT StudioGenie, who founded the streaming platform Seezn.
+Studio Dragon has partnered with Netflix to carry dozens of tvN dramas like Crash Landing on You and It's Okay to Not Be Okay on the platform.
+Their partnership was expected to expire in 2022 as CJ ENM, founder of Studio Dragon, has decided to focus on TVING following the merger with KT Seezn, which also owned minority shares on KT StudioGenie, who founded the streaming platform Seezn.